Easy Pumpkin Dump Cake Recipe

-Pumpkin dump cake is not only one of the easiest dump cakes to make, it’s one of the tastiest.
+Pumpkin dump cake is not only an easy fall dessert to make; it’s one of the tastiest.

-When I say this is truly one of the best desserts I’ve ever eaten, I mean it.
-And, pumpkin is not one of my top favorites, but this turned me into a big pumpkin fan!
+When I say this is truly one of the best pumpkin desserts I’ve ever eaten, I mean it.
+And pumpkin is not one of my top favorites, but this turned me into a big pumpkin fan!

-What Ingredients Do I Need For Pumpkin Dump Cake?
+What Ingredients Are Needed For Pumpkin Dump Cake?

 - Canned pumpkin